cartoon-battle/cartoon-battle.github.io/farming.md

 Farming is a bot that plays automatically for you.
 It does any of the following things:

- * Auto play adventure battles (any island, or selected by you).
+ * **Adventure**: Auto play adventure battles (any island, or selected by you).
 It waits until you have 6-12 adventure energy left and drains it all in a few seconds.
-It does not use refills.
+ * **Use Refills**: After your adventure farming is done, all adventure refills are used as well.
+This is for paying members only.
- * Auto play arena battles.
+ * **Arena**: Auto play arena battles.
 It waits until you have 9 or more energy and drains it all in a few seconds.
-You can also refresh for selected hero tokens, and the cost of the refreshes… Well, it’s on the house!
+   For paying members: you can also refresh for selected hero tokens, and the cost of the refreshes… Well, it’s on the house!
- * Play all your challenges for you.
+ * **Challenges**: Play all your challenges for you.
 It completes within an hour or two before the challenge energy ends.
- * It can complete your daily quests by buying three basic packs each day, and making one upgrade on all of them.
+ * **Daily quests**: It can complete your daily quests by buying three basic packs each day, and making one upgrade on all of them.
- * If you wish, it will spend all your nixon coins above 100k on basic packs, and recycle all common and rare cards. **Warning**, this will recycle all existing common and rare cards you might already have in your inventory.
+ * **Basic packs**: If you wish, it will spend all your nixon coins above 100k on basic packs, and recycle all common and rare cards.
+   **Warning**, this will recycle all existing common and rare cards you might already have in your inventory.
+For paying members only.
  * It watches ads and opens ad crates automatically.
  * The farming bot counts towards daily activity, so you’ll never miss your login rewards again!